-While there are some common barriers equally affect non-disabled people, PWDs face more profound challenges due to the limitations of their disabilities.
+While there are some common barriers equally affect persons without disabilities, persons with disabilities face more profound challenges due to the limitations of their disabilities.

-It is important that people understand the common barriers PWDs face in their daily lives.
-Doing so will be a step closer to addressing them and promoting the inclusivity of PWDs.The four common barriers for persons with disabilities are:
+It is important that people understand the common barriers persons with disabilities face in their daily lives.
+Doing so will be a step closer to addressing them and promoting the inclusivity of persons with disabilities.The four common barriers for persons with disabilities are:

 1. Institutional Barriers